So you're looking to buy your first lock picking set, and you're not sure where to start.

 1. Art of Lock Picking

-I founded Art of Lock Picking in 2014 with the sole mission of cutting through the garbage that litters the internet by offering only the best information and the best lock picking tools.
+Art of Lock Picking was started in 2014 with the sole mission of cutting through the garbage that litters the internet by offering honest information and the best lock picking tools.

 Art of lock Picking currently offers Peterson lock picks—which is a true blessing because I find them to be hands-down the best lock picks on the market.

-If you would like to check out Art of Lock Picking's selection of lock pick sets, you can visit the shop here.
+If you would like to check out Art of Lock Picking's selection of lock pick sets, you can find our lock picking tools here.

 When you want the best of the best, you should think Peterson.

 Peterson manufactures some of the highest quality lock picks on the market.
 They are also one of the last remaining locksmith tool companies that have stuck true to their philosophy of "made in the USA."

 They offer their tools in their exclusive "Government Steel," similar to the 420 stainless steel used in many surgical tools.
 In short, these tools are tough, which makes them perfect for any heavy-handed beginner.

 However, they also offer a cheaper selection of lock picks in electroless nickel-plated 10-95 carbon spring steel.